Arranging a Funeral or Cremation Service in Florida

 Who is responsible for paying for the funeral?

-There are 2 alternatives – either you pre-plan and prepay for your funeral expenses, or the surviving family will become liable for your disposition costs.
+There are two alternatives: either you pre-plan and prepay for your funeral expenses, or the surviving family will become liable for your disposition costs.
 You do not have to formally set up a funeral contract with a funeral service provider.
-Still, you can make adequate provision by putting funds aside in a POD account in order that the person who will arrange your funeral can access this fund immediately upon the death.
+Still, you can make adequate provision by putting funds aside in a POD account so that the person who will arrange your funeral can access this fund immediately upon the death.

 You can read more about this in ‘What is my best and safest option for putting aside money for a funeral?’